Elizabeth Gilbert’s Eat Pray Love: A Must-Read or Overhyped?

 eat pray love quotes

-I think it’s a beautiful and genuine thought that we all need to keep in mind.
+I think it’s a beautiful and genuine thought we all need to remember.

 My Misgivings About the Book

 Right from the beginning of the book, it’s evident that Gilbert had a book idea in mind before embarking on this journey.
-She even got a hefty advance from her publisher that enabled her to travel the whole year.
+She even got a hefty advance from her publisher, enabling her to travel the whole year.

-What would have happened if she didn’t receive kundalini shakti during her meditation?
+What would have happened if she hadn’t received Kundalini Shakti during her meditation?
 What if the experience wasn’t noteworthy?
 Did she buy a house in Bali for Wayan to help her?
 Or because it makes a good story?

 I am not saying she isn’t being honest; it just didn’t read that way to me when I knew she was experiencing this life to write about it later.
-It’s like me (not that I am comparing myself to her), making sure I celebrate my birthday with a lot of joy because I know I’m going to blog about it later (something I’ve been known to do on occasion >.< ).
+It’s like me (not that I am comparing myself to her), making sure I celebrate my birthday with a lot of joy because I know I will blog about it later (something I’ve been known to do on occasion 😖).

 What about you?
 Did you like Eat Pray Love?
 Have you seen the movie?
 I saw the trailer after reading the book, and I think I might like the film more (definitely for the scenic beauty, at least).